 This could be enough.
 It just won't have to be, not from the look in his eyes, the seductive half smile on his face as he pushes her down to take care of him and then strokes her hair as she does.

 She feels owned.
 She feels treasured.
-She feels...as if she has come home.
+She feels...as if she's come home.

 And when he can't take it anymore, when he cries out her name and clutches at her, he sounds as if he's come home, too.